jdlph/Path4GMNS/README.md

 Any contributions are welcomed including advise new applications of Path4GMNS, enhance documentation (this guideline and [docstrings](https://docs.python-guide.org/writing/documentation/#writing-docstrings) in the source code), refactor and/or optimize the source code, report and/or resolve potential issues/bugs, suggest and/or add new functionalities, etc.

-Path4GMNS has a very simple workflow setup, i.e., **master for release (on both GitHub and PyPI) and dev for development**.
+Path4GMNS has a very simple workflow setup, i.e., **master for release (on both GitHub and PyPI)** and **dev for development**.
 If you would like to work directly on the source code (and probably the documentation), please make sure that **the destination branch of your pull request is dev**, i.e., all potential changes/updates shall go to the dev branch before merging into master for release.

 You are encouraged to join our [Gmail group](https://groups.google.com/g/path4gmns) to get the latest update and other information.

 ## How to Cite

-Li, P. and Zhou, X. (2022, September 26). *Path4GMNS*.
+Li, P. and Zhou, X. (2022, September 27). *Path4GMNS*.
 Retrieved from https://github.com/jdlph/Path4GMNS

 ## References
 Lu, C. C., Mahmassani, H. S., Zhou, X. (2009).
 Equivalent gap function-based reformulation and solution algorithm for the dynamic user equilibrium problem.
 Transportation Research Part B: Methodological, 43, 345-364.